Bealby/grandpas-pocket-watch-shop/TESTING.md

   Bar.
 - Ensure headers in navigation bar have font `Berkshire Swash`.
-- The Navigation bar should be centered in Medium and large devices.
+- The Navigation bar should be centred in Medium and Large devices.
 - All Navigation links should, when hovered over, turn orange (`rgb(220, 149, 35, 1)`).
-- Each link when clicked should display a dropdown menu of relevant items assigned to `Pocket Watches`, `Parts`, `Tools` and `Services` respectively.
-Except for
-  `All Products`, which stands alone and displays all products when clicked.
+- Each link when clicked should display a dropdown menu of relevant items assigned to `Pocket Watches`, `Parts`, `Tools` and `Services` respectively; except for `All Products`, which stands alone and displays all the products when clicked.
 - Ensure items in dropdown menu have font `Roboto`.
 - Click through each dropdown menu item and ensure correct page loads up when item is clicked.